According to Teresa Giudice #RHONJ Joe Giudice Was A Drunk Mess When He Showed Up For Prison

 — TamaraTattles (@TamaraTattles) September 13, 2017

-But what Real Housewives of New Jersey Joe and Teresa Giudice didn’t know was that you can’t officially check into Fort Dix when you are that drunk.
+But what Real Housewives of New Jersey‘s Joe and Teresa Giudice didn’t know was that you can’t officially check into Fort Dix when you are that drunk.

 “He kept blowing the highest alcohol level on their device.
 Then he had to go to the medical department for five hours to sober up.”

-RHONJ Joe Giudice was so drunk that he was not allowed to officially check into prison until 7 p.m. that night.
+RHONJ‘s Joe Giudice was so drunk that he was not allowed to officially check into prison until 7 p.m. that night.

 ‘Real Housewives’ Teresa Giudice Willing To Follow Joe To Italy If…